GeoDanmarkGeoFA/QGIS_GeoFA/geofa_plugin/readme.md

 ## Future Improvements
 In the future, the plugin can be enhanced with the following features:

-1. Styling of the friluftsliv using GeoFA symbols.
-2. Handling the layers using QLR files saved in the GeoFA database, thus avoiding hardcoded WFS layers.
+1. Handling the layers using QLR files saved in the GeoFA database, thus avoiding hardcoded WFS layers.

 ## Contributing